fluxcd/flagger/docs/gitbook/install/flagger-install-on-google-cloud.md

 ### Install Prometheus

-The GKE Istio add-on does not include a Prometheus instance that scraps the Istio telemetry service.
+The GKE Istio add-on does not include a Prometheus instance that scrapes the Istio telemetry service.
 Because Flagger uses the Istio HTTP metrics to run the canary analysis you have to deploy the following Prometheus configuration that's similar to the one that comes with the official Istio Helm chart.

 ```bash
 REPO=https://raw.githubusercontent.com/stefanprodan/flagger/master